ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 | Attaching existing volume during VM provisioning | Attach up to 500 existing data volumes	| You cannot attach any volumes to the VM during initial provisioning.
 You can attach one boot volume and up to 500 data volumes after provisioning. |
 | Attaching from multiple storage tiers	| Supported.
 But if multiple storage tier volumes are used, there is a potential risk of failure of clone operation. | Supported.
 But if multiple storage tier volumes are used, there is a potential risk of failure of clone operation. |
 | Boot volume | Boot volume is attached while provisioning.
 Click three dots on any data volume and set it as the boot volume.
 However, you cannot set shareable volumes as boot volumes. | 	Boot volume is attached after provisioning.
 Click three dots on any data volume and set it as the boot volume.
 However, you cannot set shareable volumes as boot volumes. |
-{: caption="Table 4.
-Provisioning a VM with or without a boot volume." caption-side="top"}
+{: caption="Provisioning a VM with or without a boot volume." caption-side="top"}

 ## Configuring large quantity of data volumes on Off-premises